siruizeng011/siruizeng011.github.io/_pages/about.md

 Publications
 ======
-- *AgentOrca: A Dual-System Framework to Evaluate Language Agents on Operational Routine and Constraint Adherence* (**Under Review**, ACL 2025)
 - *Learning to Lie: Adversarial Attacks Driven by Reinforcement Learning Damage Human-AI Teams and LLMs* (**Accepted**, Workshop on ICLR 2025)